2023-2024 Undergraduate & Graduate Catalog

-Students admitted to Grand Valley State University who declare an interest in pursuing an art history, film and video production, or photography degree can begin to register for the introductory courses.
-Students admitted to Grand Valley who are pursuing the art education or studio arts degrees will receive a materials packet explaining the portfolio entrance.
+Students admitted to Grand Valley State University who declare an interest in pursuing an art history, film and video production, photography, or studio art degree can begin to register for the introductory courses.
+Students admitted to Grand Valley who are pursuing the art education degree will receive a materials packet explaining the portfolio entrance.
 The student is then responsible for following the instructions in the packet.
-In addition, film and video production, graphic design, and illustration require a secondary admission.
+In addition, film and video production, requires a secondary admission.
 Students can find details on the website or consult with their academic advisor.
-Photography and several studio arts emphasis programs do not require a secondary admission.
-More information regarding application for studio art and art education admission is available online at gvsu.edu/vma/.
+More information regarding application for art education admission and the film and video production secondary admission is available online at gvsu.edu/vma.
+Photography and studio art emphasis programs do not require secondary admission.

-- Transfer students pursuing film and video production and photography degrees will be able to receive transfer credit for those courses approved as an equivalent course from their previous institution.
-The Registrar's office will be able to provide course equivalency information.
+- Transfer students pursuing art history, film and video production and photography degrees will be able to receive transfer credit for those courses approved as an equivalent course from their previous institution.
+The registrar's office will be able to provide course equivalency information.

 - Transfer students pursuing studio art and art education are required to take a minimum of 15 art credits within the department, including one art history course.